 The battle over political science professor Norman Finkelstein to receive tenure at DePaul University is heating up.
 Finkelstein has taught at DePaul for the past six years.
 Finkelstein’s two main topics of focus over his career have been the Holocaust and Israeli policy.
 We speak to two world-renowned scholars in these fields: Raul Hilberg, considered the founder of Holocaust studies, and Avi Shlaim, a professor of international relations at Oxford University and an expert on the Arab-Israeli conflict.
-Shlaim calls Finkelstein a "very impressive, learned and careful scholar", while Hilberg praises Finkelstein’s "acuity of vision and analytical power."
-Hilberg says: "It takes an enormous amount of courage to speak the truth when no one else is out there to support him." [includes rush transcript]
+Shlaim calls Finkelstein a "very impressive, learned and careful scholar," while Hilberg praises Finkelstein’s "acuity of vision and analytical power."
+Hilberg says, "It takes an enormous amount of courage to speak the truth when no one else is out there to support him." [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: The battle over political science professor Norman Finkelstein to receive tenure at DePaul University in Chicago is heating up.
 Finkelstein is one of the country’s foremost critics of Israeli policy.
 He has taught at DePaul for the past six years.
 His tenure has been overwhelmingly approved at the departmental and college level.
-A college-wide faculty panel voted 5-0 to back his ten-year bid, but the Dean of the College of Liberal Arts and Sciences has opposed it.
+A college-wide faculty panel voted 5-0 to back his 10-year bid, but the dean of the College of Liberal Arts and Sciences has opposed it.
 A final decision is expected in the next few weeks.

 Professor Finkelstein has accused Harvard Law Professor Alan Dershowitz of being responsible for leading the effort to deny him tenure.
-In an interview with the Harvard Crimson, Dershowitz admitted he had sent a letter to DePaul faculty members lobbying against Finkelstein’s tenure.
-Then, last week the Wall Street Journal published an article by Dershowitz titled "Finkelstein’s Bigotry."
+In an interview with The Harvard Crimson, Dershowitz admitted he had sent a letter to DePaul faculty members lobbying against Finkelstein’s tenure.
+Then, last week The Wall Street Journal published an article by Dershowitz titled "Finkelstein’s Bigotry."
 In it, Dershowitz accuses Finkelstein of being an anti-Semite and says he "does not do scholarship in any meaningful sense."
 Professor Finkelstein’s two main topics of focus over his career have been the Holocaust and Israeli policy.

 Today, we’re joined by two world-renowned scholars in these fields.
-Raul Hilberg is one of the best known and most distinguished of Holocaust historians.
+Raul Hilberg is one of the best-known and most distinguished of Holocaust historians.
 He is author of the seminal three-volume work, The Destruction of the European Jews.
 He’s considered the founder of Holocaust studies.
 He joins us from his home in Vermont.
 Avi Shlaim is a professor of international relations at Oxford University in Britain.
 He is the author of numerous books, most notably The Iron Wall: Israel and the Arab World.
 He’s widely regarded as one of the world’s leading authorities on the Israeli-Arab conflict.

 We’ll begin in Vermont with Professor Hilberg.
 Can you talk about Professor Finkelstein’s contribution to Holocaust studies with his book, The Holocaust Industry?